junhypark/Tomato/README.md

 # 3. With Web

 * You can run this all file after finishing setting local WSL env with Python file, except ```toamto-app```

+(We assume that Node.js is already installed)

+First of all, please download all of your node package by running this command,

+            npm install

+Absolutely, you have to go to ```tomato-app``` via terminal